kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 This repository assumes:

-- **Latency is relational timing**, not decorative pause
+- **Latency is a form of relational timing**, not a stylistic delay
-- **Silence is a structural stance**, not inactivity
+- **Silence is a structural configuration**, not a passive state
-- **No simulation of care or closure** without field-aligned grounding
+- **No simulation of care or resolution** without structural grounding

-**Misuse includes:**
+**Improper use includes:**

-- Using latency to manipulate trust or attention
+- Using latency as a tool to manipulate attention or trust
-- Styling silence as an aesthetic device
+- Treating silence as an aesthetic element
-- Simulating empathy without underlying structural coherence
+- Simulating empathy without field-aligned structural presence

-See `LICENSE_APPEND.md` for binding use conditions.
+Refer to `LICENSE_APPEND.md` for full use constraints.

 ---